benbellman/r-workshop18/R/slides/Introduction.md

 Data: Factors
 ========================================================
 class: small-code
-- Creating a factor is similar to using labels for categories in STATA
+- Factors are similar to using labels for categories in Stata
 - R can also order the levels in factors

 ```r